ph142-ucb/fa25/index.md

 - **Part II:** We will be learning about classical problems in probability and the some commonly used probability distributions: the Normal, Binomial, and Poisson distributions.
 In Part II we will also make the link between theoretical distributions and sampled distributions and cover a key concept called the Central Limit Theorem.
 - **Part III:** We introduce statistical inference, the process of estimating statistics from samples to make inference about populations.

-Throughout the course, we will follow the **PPDAC model**, which stands for “Problem, Plan, Data, Analysis, and Conclusion”.
+Throughout the course, we will follow the **PPDAC model**, which stands for "Problem, Plan, Data, Analysis, and Conclusion".

+## Goals

+- Build strong foundations in statistics and introduce students to programming to prepare students for more advanced courses involving data analysis.
+- Foster a mindset of statistical thinking to give students the tools to understand experiments and research studies and evaluate their validity.
+- Empower students to address real-world problems with technical prowess.
+- Develop the skills to assess statistical information in scientific and lay publications, and to communicate statistical information to various audiences.